S2E/s2e-old/docs/UsingS2EGet.rst

 Setting up HostFiles Plugin
 ===========================

-The s2eget tool depends on HostFiles plugin being enabled and configured in S2E.
+To use the s2eget tool, you must enable the HostFiles plugin in the S2E configuration file.
 Add the following lines to your config.lua file:

 .. code-block:: lua

    plugins = {
       ...
-      "HostFiles",
+      "HostFiles"
    }

    pluginsConfig.HostFiles = {
      baseDir = "/path/to/host/dir"
    }

-Here ``pluginsConfig.HostFiles.baseDir`` configuration option specifies what directory on the host should be exported to the guest.
+The ``pluginsConfig.HostFiles.baseDir`` configuration option specifies what directory on the host should be exported to the guest.
 The path could be either absolute of relative, or can be empty in which case the s2e output directory will be exported.